All Episodes

 You bet.

-So and I I work, I've got four kids.
+I've got four kids.

-I have a small business in the breast cancer space, so I follow all this really very closely.
+I have a small business in the breast cancer space.

-So when the Coleman announcement came out on Wednesday that they were going to not fund the Planned Parenthood for, you know, because they were under investigation.
+So when the Coleman announcement came out on Wednesday that they were going to not fund the Planned Parenthood for, you know, because they were under investigation, I knew there was going to be just a huge backlash.

-So I'm really surprised that Coleman would be surprised, given they've had all this, they call it pink lash the last couple of years against um what they've been doing in their organization.
+So I'm really surprised that Coleman would be surprised, given they've had all this, they call it pink lash the last couple of years against what they've been doing in their organization.

-Yeah, I um I I remain uh but they're shocked.
+Yeah, I've remained, but they're shocked.

 I mean, they really could not believe that the Planned Parenthood babes were out to wipe them out.